vincentvbh/PolyMul_Without_PowerfulMul/cortex-m3.md

 for any `[x]` that is not 1 or 2.

-- In any cases, one can also specify a commit hash by passing it to the second arguement.
+- In any cases, one can also specify a commit hash by passing it to the second argument.
 For example,
     - `bash./setup_libopencm3.sh 1 [commit hash]`: This clones the repository `libopencm3` and checkouts to `[commit hash]`.
     - `bash./setup_libopencm3.sh 2 [commit hash]`: This adds `libopencm3` as a submodule and checkouts to `[commit hash]`.
     - `bash./setup_libopencm3.sh [x] [commit hash]`: For an `[x]` that is not 1 or 2, this simply checkouts to `[commit hash]`.